 How Collectives Find Coherence

-Something strange happens when you move from two-three people to twenty.
-Groups start developing properties that their members as individuals never had.
+Something strange happens when you move from two-three people to twenty, and more.
+Large groups start developing properties that their members never had.
 New things emerge.
 New possibilities.
 New challenges.

-Most of the challenges of our time are to do with collective action.
+Most of today’s entangled crises – destruction, fragmentation, collapse – have to do with collective action.
 We suffer not so much from a lack of intelligence or goodwill, but a failure to organise ourselves, and hold things together under pressure.

 Some of the writing in this thread looks at structural issues, with frameworks for decision-making, models for circulating ideas, or maps of how fields organise themselves.
-Some of it is more intimate: what it costs to sustain process stewardship over time, and what the people who do that elusive holding work need.
+Some of it is more intimate: what it costs to sustain process stewardship over time, and what the people holding that elusive work actually need to sustain it.

 Featured